kkang7/CDSeq/README.md

 This version of CDSeq takes advantages of new MATLAB features (R2018a and later versions) which allows mex C++ function hanles unsigned short int type (2 bytes).

-To compile CDSeq's C++ function, run the following to lines of commands in MATLAB:
+To compile CDSeq's C++ function, run the following two lines of commands in MATLAB:

 mex -setup C++